-- World seaborne trade, i.e. the amount of goods actually loaded aboard ships have increased considerably since the 70's. and in 2008, reached 8.2 billion tons of goods loaded - Shipping is not immune to economic downturns.
-In 2009 witnessed the worst global recession in over seven decades and the sharpest decline in the volume of global merchandise trade (7.8 billion tons in 2009) - Over 80 percent of global merchandise trade by volume and more than 70 percent of its value is carried by the international shipping industry (UNCTAD, 2018).
+- World seaborne trade, i.e. the amount of goods actually loaded aboard ships has increased considerably since the 90's (4 bill. tons) to over 12 bill. tons in 2022 - Shipping is not immune to economic downturns.
+In 2009 witnessed the worst global recession in over seven decades and the sharpest decline in the volume of global merchandise trade (7.8 billion tons) - Over 80 percent of global merchandise trade by volume and more than 70 percent of its value is carried by the international shipping industry (UNCTAD, 2018).